breezy-codes/Cheat-Sheets/README.md

 ## Repo Contents
 Each cheat sheet is detailed below with links to a downloadable PDF versions for your convenience:

-- `VS-Code-Shortcuts.md`: A collection of keyboard shortcuts for Visual Studio Code.
+- [VS Code Shortcuts](VS-Code-Shortcuts.md): A collection of keyboard shortcuts for Visual Studio Code.
 You can also download the PDF version [here](VS-Code-Shortcuts.pdf).
 - `Pycharm-Shortcuts.md`: A collection of keyboard shortcuts for PyCharm.
 You can also download the PDF version [here](Pycharm-Shortcuts.pdf).
 - `Markdown.md`: A collection of markdown syntax for creating README files.
 You can also download the PDF version [here](Markdown.pdf).
 - `R-Language.md`: A collection of R programming language syntax and functions.
 You can also download the PDF version [here](R-Language.pdf).